Hometown/State: Kernersville, North Carolina

 What unique leadership opportunities have you experienced at the university?

 As a part of this program, one of the most important lessons is leadership.
-The required Honors Colloquium that I am currently taking has redefined my view of leadership and what characteristics are truly important as a leader.
-I hope to take this new perspective with me into the medical field as I become a model to others through relational leadership.
+The required Honors Colloquium that I took as a freshman redefined my view of leadership and what characteristics are truly important as a leader.
+I hope to take this new perspective with me into the medical field, as I become a model to others through relational leadership.
 Leadership through understanding, listening, and humbling yourself are the best ways to serve.
-I am also pursuing leadership as a part of College Life, a ministry on campus that trains students to be leaders for high school Young Life students.
+I have completed training and am now serving at Ayden-Grifton high school, in Pitt County, as a Young Leader.
+Young Life is an outreach organization, passionate about reaching out to high school students and introducing them to the Gospel in an exciting way.
+My involvement in College Life, the college equivalent of Young Life, has challenged me to also lead within the ECU campus.
+I strive to live out God's plan for us by abstaining from typical college behavior and hope, by doing so, I can encourage freshman to focus on their goals and make choices too great to be ignored.

 What are your career plans/aspirations?

-After the completion of my undergraduate studies, I hope to continue my experience here at ECU as a Brody Medical student.
-By then, I will have experience in research and will hopefully have built strong relationships with faculty in the medical school.
-I plan to begin shadowing and volunteering next semester in order to become more perceptive of what will be required of me.
-Eventually, I would like to serve individuals in impoverished countriesthrough medical missions and research.
+After the completion of my undergraduate studies, I hope to continue my educational journey into Medical School.
+By then, I will have experience in research and will hopefully have made valuable connections with medical professionals in the Greenville area.
+I plan to continue shadowing and volunteering into my junior year in order to become more perceptive of what will be required of me.
+Blending both my passion for Medicine and face-to-face interactions, I plan to work as an OB-GYN, assisting mothers throughout their most precious experiences.
+I also plan to use my position as a way to introduce Young Lives, a branch of Young Life that provides community for young moms, to teen girls who are struggling with unplanned pregnancy and the hopelessness that sometimes accompanies it.
+Nearing retirement, I would like to serve women in impoverished countries through medical missions and eventually settle at a Gynecological clinic.